-Claiming Sickness Benefits
+Getting Sickness Benefits

-An application for sickness bene- fits can be obtained from railroad labor organizations, railroad employers, any RRB office, or online at www.rrb.gov.
+An application for sickness benefits can be obtained from RRB.gov, railroad labor organizations, railroad employers, or any RRB field office.
 An application and a doctor's statement of sickness are required at the beginning of each period of continuing sickness for which benefits are claimed.